-Make your basement work for you.
-Converting your basement into an apartment or rental unit is a great way to earn extra income, and most earn back their investment within the first year.
+Are you looking to make your basement work for you?
+Converting your basement into an apartment or rental unit is a great way to earn extra income, and most homeowners earn back their investment within the first year.

-There’s plenty of square footage in the basement that, once finished, can function as its own living space.
-If you rarely use your basement, consider turning it into something useful and profitable.
+There’s plenty of square footage in the basement that, once finished, can function as its own complete living space.
+If you rarely use your basement, you may want to consider turning it into something useful and profitable.

-What to Consider When Creating a Basement Apartment to Rent
+What to Consider When Designing a Basement Apartment

 Some municipalities don’t restrict what you do with your property, but others will require you to abide by certain zoning laws and regulations.
-Common zoning codes address the number of tenants, fire escape plans and parking requirements for residents.
+Common zoning codes address the number of tenants allowed to occupy the apartment, fire escape plans and parking requirements for residents.

 “Most areas will not allow a basement in a single family home to be used as a legal dwelling.
 You would have to appear before the zoning board to file a case.
 The unit would also have to be compliant with city codes and regulations.”